RUAL Documentation

 Within this block, you can assign a Custom Component that the system will utilize for each row's individual column, reusing this component on the frontend to significantly enhance rendering speed.
 Additionally, backend-exclusive information can still be provided via the Map Row functionality, with the returned information from these being accessible to your component as well.

-Exposed Iterate Params
+Exposed Iterate Parameters

 Parameter Description